NeutralUsername/nodgejs/README.md

 ## how to use?

-open https://playnodge.com in your browser
+-open https://playnodge.com in your browser
-download and run the code on your system (for example with https://github.com/NeutralUsername/nodgelectron)
+-download and run the code on your system (for example with https://github.com/NeutralUsername/nodgelectron)